knative/docs/eventing/default-channels.md

 ## Creating a default channel

-To create a default channel, use the same procedure as for creating a normal channel, but leave the `spec.provisioner` property blank.
+To create a default channel, leave the `spec.provisioner` property blank.
 The `spec` property must be provided, but should be empty.

 _The content of `spec.arguments` will be cleared for default channels._